 Step 2.
 Installing Redis on Ubuntu 16.04.

-Installing Redis on an Ubuntu is simple.
+Installing Redis on Ubuntu is simple.
 Run the command below to install Redis on your machine:

 apt-get install redis-server

-Redis provide PHP extension to work with PHP.
-Here we will cover installation of Redis Extension of PHP from source compilation and using apt repository.
-Following command will install and setup Redis extension with PHP:
+Redis provides a PHP extension to work with PHP.
+Here we will cover the installation of Redis Extension of PHP from source compilation and using the apt repository.
+The following command will install and set up Redis extension with PHP:

 apt-get install php-redis